Is It OK to Hug Your Dog?

 - Never approach a dog from behind.

 Dogs don't like to be surprised, and being approached and touched from behind can cause a dog to become fearful and reactive.

 - Always pay close attention to body language.

 Pay close attention to your canine's body language.
 Notice the signs (even the subtle ones!) of fear and stress.
 These are all indicators the dog is not enjoying the interaction.
 "So many issues that happen between our species are due to humans generally misunderstanding what dogs are communicating.
 It's all in their body language.
 Backing up, walking away, turning their head, licking their lips, and giving you a few licks before walking away are all signs that they aren't comfortable and are asking you to please stop," Novack says.
 Check out iSpeakDog to learn more about recognizing and understanding canine body language.

 Dogs prefer to approach us when they want attention.
 Wait for your dog to solicit pets on their own.
 Then, a good tip is to pause between pets.
 Pet for a few seconds then stop.
 A dog that wants more attention will remain by you during those pauses.
 Understand your own dog's preferences and be respectful of them.

 When in Doubt, Show Them Love in Other Ways

 Some dogs are just never going to be fans of hugging.
 That's OK!
 A responsible dog owner will recognize that every dog has different needs, including their need for affection.

-Instead of hugging your dog (or any dog) you can show affection by giving them treats and toys, playing with them, talking them for fun walks, talking to them in a soft, happy tone of voice, and if they like it, petting.
+Instead of hugging your dog (or any dog) you can show affection by giving them treats and toys, playing with them, talking them for fun walks and hikes, talking to them in a soft, happy tone of voice, and if they like it, petting.